 How frequently will a food business be assessed?

 City of Gold Coast visits all licensed food businesses at least once every 12 months.

 Those who perform poorly are assessed more frequently.
 City Environmental Health Officers will also conduct further assessments if a complaint is received.

-How to participate in Eat Safe
+For information about how to participate in the program visit Eat Safe for business.

 All food businesses must maintain high standards of hygiene and cleanliness.
 The food they produce must be safe for people to eat.

 If you believe that a food business is not following proper hygiene and cleanliness standards, please report it to us.